 - We step in to manage the process of review, negotiation or resolution of problems.
 You can tap in as and when required.

-- Experience extends to a variety of commercial contracts including termination of a contract, partnership agreements, agency arrangements and the specialist agreements used in sectors such as the creative sector.
+- Experience extends to a variety of commercial contracts including terms and conditions, supply of services and goods, agency and distribution agreements, technology/IP related and IT contracts, specialist agreements used in sectors such as the creative sector.

 - Many of our clients have moved to us from larger firms for better value for money.